Cold Pressed Juice – Homemade Vs Pre-packed

 “It is well known that high pressure processed food can modify the activity of some enzymes and the structure of some proteins.” – enzyme integrity is an important consideration in the perceived health benefits of juicing amongst raw food enthusiasts.
 For those favouring a plant based diet, protein is also a very important consideration.
 When broccoli was tested it was found that “The protein content decreased after the high-pressure treatments”

-“…the structure of the large molecules such as proteins, enzymes, polysaccharides, and nucleic acid may be altered (Balci and Wilbey, 1999)” - Nucleic acids carry the genetic information in living things in the form of DNA and RNA, so presumably those interested in pursuing a raw and living foods diet might want to be informed about alteration of nucleic acid.
-This might not impinge on the nutritional quality, but such foods probably don’t conform with what raw fooders understand by ‘raw’.
+“…the structure of the large molecules such as proteins, enzymes, polysaccharides, and nucleic acid may be altered (Balci and Wilbey, 1999)” – OK, so the molecular structures are changed.
+This may or may not impinge on the nutritional quality, but such foods probably don’t conform with what most raw fooders understand by ‘raw’.

 One test we’d like to see would be quite simple to carry out in terms of showing whether HPP ‘kills’ your food.
 A fresh carrot can be stored for weeks, and if it is then planted it will grow because it is alive.
 Anyone want to bet that a HPP treated carrot would still grow?
 Of course juicing would ‘kill’ your carrot too, but the whole point for raw fooders when juicing is to consume the raw, organic nutrients close to the live state, which is when ingredients are at their freshest.

 Polysaccharides are also an important nutritional component with many benefits for human health.
 It seems to be clear that for anyone concerned about eating food that is as close as possible to its natural raw state, HPP doesn’t even come close to meeting that expectation, in spite of all the claims made about it.